-This work is due a week from Thursday (19 Oct) at 4pm.
-You'll have a chance to ask questions about it in class on Thursday to clear up any last-minute issues, but you really don't want to wait until then to start it.
+This work is due next Wednesday (23 Oct) at 8pm.
+You'll have a chance to ask questions about it in class on Wednesday to clear up any last-minute issues, but you really don't want to wait until then to start it.
 When you're ready to hand it in, use the handin script with the assignment name proj3.